uktrade/data-hub-api/changelog/interaction/interactionexportcountry-endpoint.api.md

-Added a new api endpoint for the interactionexportcountry dataset
+Added a new api endpoint for the interactionexportcountry dataset.
+The url for the new endpoint is /v4/dataset/interactions-export-country-dataset.